UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 module load jaspy
 ```

-Now edit the `setupSLURM.R` script and change `filedir` to point to the public
+Now edit the `setupSLURM.R` script and change `filedir` to create a directory in the `public`
-directory that you want the files saved into (with trailing `/`).
-This must be a
+folder where the outputs will be stored.
+This will be made a
 sub-directory of `/gws/nopw/j04/covid19/public`.
 You will also need
 to change the `startdate` to match the start of the MetaWards simulation, and
 `ndays` to reflect the number of days that the simulation is run over e.g.

 ```
 ## set directory to save outputs to and startdate
-filedir <- "/gws/nopw/j04/covid19/public/wave0/"
+filedir <- "wave0"
 startdate <- "09/02/2020"
 ndays <- 41
 ```